web-platform-tests/rfcs/rfcs/asynchronous_setup.md

    1. Set the harness status to `ERROR`
    2. Transition the harness to the `COMPLETE` phase
    3. Abort this algorithm
-5. Configure testharness.js to not execute any tests which are subsequently defined
+5. Configure testharness.js to defer execution of any tests subsequently defined with `promise_test`
 6. Wait for the result of the provided function to settle or for the amount of time equal to the internal harness timeout to pass (whichever comes first)
 7. If the result of the provided function has not settled: